Dave Eggers: Career

-Eggers's first book was a memoir with fictional elements, A Heartbreaking Work of Staggering Genius (2000), which focused on his struggle to raise his younger brother in the San Francisco Bay Area following the deaths of both of their parents.
-The book quickly became a bestseller and was a finalist for the Pulitzer Prize for General Non-Fiction.
-The memoir was praised for its originality, idiosyncratic self-referencing, and for several innovative stylistic elements.
+A Heartbreaking Work of Staggering Genius, published in 2000, is Eggers's first book, a memoir with fictional elements, and it focuses on his struggle to raise his younger brother in the San Francisco Bay Area following the deaths of both of their parents.
+The book quickly became a bestseller and was a finalist for the Pulitzer Prize for General Nonfiction.
+The memoir was praised for its originality, idiosyncratic self-referencing, and several innovative stylistic elements.
 Early printings of the 2001 trade-paperback edition were published with a lengthy postscript entitled, Mistakes We Knew We Were Making.

-In 2002, Eggers published his first fully fictional novel, You Shall Know Our Velocity, a story about a frustrating attempt to give away money to deserving people while haphazardly traveling the globe.
+In 2002, Eggers published his first novel, You Shall Know Our Velocity, a story about a frustrating attempt to give away money to deserving people while haphazardly traveling the globe.
 An expanded and revised version was released as Sacrament in 2003.
 A version without the new material in Sacrament was created and retitled You Shall Know Our Velocity! for a Vintage imprint distribution.
-He has since published a collection of short stories, How We Are Hungry, and three politically themed serials for Salon.com.
+He has since published How We Are Hungry, a collection of short stories, and three politically themed serials for Salon.

 In November 2005, Eggers published Surviving Justice: America's Wrongfully Convicted and Exonerated, a book of interviews with former prisoners sentenced to death and later exonerated.
-The book was compiled with Lola Vollen, a specialist in the aftermath of major human rights abuses and a visiting scholar at the University of California, Berkeley's Institute of International Studies.
+The book was compiled with Lola Vollen, a specialist in the aftermath of prominent human rights abuses and a visiting scholar at the University of California, Berkeley's Institute of International Studies.

-Eggers's 2006 novel What Is the What: The Autobiography of Valentino Achak Deng was a finalist for the 2006 National Book Critics Circle Award for Fiction.
+Eggers' 2006 novel What Is the What: The Autobiography of Valentino Achak Deng was a finalist for the 2006 National Book Critics Circle Award for Fiction.
 Eggers also edits the Best American Nonrequired Reading series, an annual anthology of short stories, essays, journalism, satire, and alternative comics.

 Eggers was one of the original contributors to ESPN The Magazine and helped create its section "The Jump".
-He also acted as the first, anonymous "Answer Guy", a column that continued to run after he stopped working for the publication.
+He also acted as the first anonymous "Answer Guy", a column that continued to run after he stopped working for the publication.

-On November 7, 2009, he was presented with the "Courage in Media" Award by the Council on American-Islamic Relations for his book Zeitoun.
+On November 7, 2009, he was presented with the "Courage in Media" Award by the Council on American–Islamic Relations for his book Zeitoun.
 Zeitoun was optioned by Jonathan Demme, who considered an animated film-rendition of the work.
 To Demme, it "felt like the first in-depth immersion I'd ever had through literature or film into the Muslim-American family. ...
 The moral was that they are like people of any other faith, and I hope our film, if we can get it made, will also be like that."
 Demme, quoted in early 2011, expressed confidence that when the script was finished, he would be able to find financing, perhaps even from a major studio.
 However, in May 2014, The Playlist reported that the film was "percolat[ing] in development".
 Demme died in April 2017, and the project has not been heard of since.